 - a) When an athlete holds with osaekomi-waza the other athlete, who is unable to get away for 20 seconds after the announcement of Osaekomi!. - b) When an athlete gives up by tapping twice (2) or more with his hand or foot or says Maitta!
-(I give up!) generally because of osaekomi-waza, shime-waza or kansetsu-waza. - When an athlete loses consciousness due to osaekomi-waza, shime-waza or kansetsu-waza.
+(I give up!) generally because of osaekomi-waza, shime-waza or kansetsuwaza. - c) When an athlete athlete loses consciousness due to osaekomi-waza, shime-waza or kansetsu-waza.